maxhumber/mummify/README.md

 mummify.log(f'Accuracy: {accuracy}')
 ```

-Run your model at the command:
+Run the model at the command line:

 ```sh
 python model.py
 ```

-Edit your model:
+Edit the model to implement another algorithm:

 ```python
 ...